Henrique-Miranda/erpy/README.md

 # InfoCad
-# ERP, Clients and Service Order manager.
+# Clients and Service Order manager.

 <h3>For small eletronics and smartphone repair companies</h3>